hsinyenwu/ggRibo/README.md

 <img width="715" alt="image" src="https://github.com/user-attachments/assets/7cbcacb4-a42d-45ab-bbcb-cd45bc1923a6" />

-In ggRibo plots, Ribo-seq reads are color-coded: red for the first (expected) reading frame, blue for the second, and green for the third (Figures 2C).
+The gene-context plot shown in Figure 2C is a ggRibo plot, Ribo-seq reads are color-coded: red for the first (expected) reading frame, blue for the second, and green for the third (Figures 2C).
 Reads outside the ORF range are displayed in gray.
 RNA-seq coverage is represented with a light yellow background (Figures 2C).

 ### Install ggRibo and its required packages:
 (1) Install required packages.